edthedev/edthedev.github.io/blog/minetest/mods.md

 - Without this mod, fruit only spawn when a tree first spawns.
 - Pairs nicely with the `Pie` mod.

+`Simple Woodcutter` causes striking the bottom block of a tree to mine any connected tree blocks.
+- Reduces random floating bits of tree top.
+- Saves time when tree farming.

 `Storage Drawers` provides storage that automatically displays the single stacked item in each drawer.
 - Pragmatic storage solution
 - Partial block items will not display correctly.